Patrick Hannon: Politics

-Described in The New York Times obituary as “one of parliaments" most colourful characters”, he was also a leading industrialist in Britain and the Conservative and Unionist member of parliament for Moseley between 1921-1950.

 In 1910, after time spent in South Africa, Sir Patrick moved to England.
 Hannon contested Bristol East in 1910 as a Unionist.
 In the period 1910 to 1914, he was an officer of the Tariff Reform League.
 He was first elected as a Coalition Unionist in a by-election on 4 March 1921 and entered the House of Commons on 4 March 1921, serving Moseley for almost thirty years.
-He was also president of the Ideal Benefit Society, helping working-class people buy their first homes, and among his other local achievements were his efforts to support ex-servicemen and records testify to Hannon’s lobbying for “motor cars provided for seriously disabled pensioners which have been allotted to Birmingham” and for those “available for the Haig Homes, Moseley.”
-(Haig Homes is a charity providing housing for ex-servicemen).
+He was also president of the Ideal Benefit Society.

 He was first elected as a Coalition Unionist in a by-election on 4 March 1921 and served until the 1950 United Kingdom general election.
 He then moved to the House of Lords as Sir Patrick Hannon.
+In 1925/6 he was President of the Birmingham Branch of the British Fascists.